Busways: Central Coast services

-The Gosford and Wyong areas have services provided under the Outer Metropolitan Bus System Contract Region 6.
+The Central Coast has services provided under the Outer Metropolitan Bus System Contract Region 6.
 This contract with the NSW Government covers a broad area that stretches from Patonga and Wagstaffe in the south through to Swansea and Morisset in the north; and Dooralong and Mangrove Mountain in the west to Terrigal and MacMasters Beach in the east.

 With depots at Kincumber and Woongarrah, the key centres served by Busways routes include Gosford, Tuggerah, Wyong, Lake Haven, Erina Fair and Woy Woy.
 Occasional trips also serve Charlestown in the north and Spencer in the west.

+Between 2021 and 2023, the contract for region 6 was put out to tender and was subsequently retained by Busways.
+The new contract will commence on 28 July 2024 for a period of seven years.

 North Coast services

 In September 2003, Busways purchased the services of King Brothers on the Mid North Coast from its administrator.
 Busways provides services throughout Grafton, Kempsey, Wauchope, Laurieton, Coffs Harbour, Port Macquarie, Yamba, Bulahdelah, Heatherbrae, Macksville and Raleigh.

 Adelaide Outer South services

-On 5 July 2020, Busways took over Adelaide's Outer South network from SouthLink, including the Lonsdale and Seaford depots.
+In July 2020, Busways took over Adelaide's Outer South network from SouthLink, including the Lonsdale and Seaford depots.